psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 ## A Variant in Grimm's Original Household Tales, 1812

-A version of the tale, except for the ending, also appears as *The Blacksmith and the Devil* (*Der Schmidt und der Teufel*, chapter 81), in the first volume of the first edition of Grimm's Househild Tales (the blacksmith ends up in heaven).
+A version of the tale, except for the ending, also appears as *The Blacksmith and the Devil* (*Der Schmidt und der Teufel*, chapter 81), in the first volume of the first edition of Grimm's Household Tales (the blacksmith ends up in heaven).

 A note in *THE EXTERNAL HISTORY OF THE KINDER UND HAUSMARCHEN OF THE BROTHERS GRIMM.
 III*, in vol XV, no. 6, of *Modern philology*, October 1917, p99-127 at p105 describes the history of that version of the tale: